-Program Monitoring Summary Incinerator Management Conduct routine inspections of waste management facilities, complete Incinerator stack testing as required, tracking of volumes of waste incinerated and sampling of bottom ash generated as outlined in the Incinerator Management Plan.
+Program Monitoring Summary Incinerator and Composter Waste Management Conduct routine inspections of waste management facilities, complete Incinerator stack testing as required, tracking of volumes of waste incinerated and sampling of bottom ash generated as outlined in the Incinerator and Composter Waste Management Plan.
 Quarry Management Water quality monitoring, quarry rock sampling, and tracking of volumes produced and used as per the Quarry Management and Monitoring Plan Explosives Tracking of volumes stored and used as outlined in the Explosives Management Plan.
 Air Quality Collection of meteorological data, dustfall monitoring, and particulate monitoring as outlined in the Air Quality Management Plan.
 Aquatic Effects Monitoring Program Hydrological data collection and water quality monitoring of the receiving aquatic environment as outlined in the Aquatic Effects Monitoring Plan.
 Environmental Effects Monitoring Water quality monitoring and biological studies in Roberts Bay as required under MDMER.
 Wildlife Mitigation and Monitoring Monitoring programs including: wildlife camera program, habitat loss calculations, noise monitoring, incident and mortality monitoring, and documentation of general wildlife observations as outlined in the Wildlife Mitigation and Monitoring Plan.
-Fisheries Authorization Monitoring Monitoring of fish and fish habitat at Roberts Outflow as required by the Roberts Lake Fish Enhancement Monitoring Program commitment under the Doris North No Net Loss Plan.
-Annual Geotechnical Inspections Inspection to be completed by a registered Geotechnical Engineer as outlined in the Phase 2 Tailings Impoundment Area Operations, Maintenance and Surveillance Manual.
+Annual Geotechnical Inspections Inspection to be completed by a registered Geotechnical Engineer as outlined in the Phase 2 TIA Operations, Maintenance and Surveillance Manual.
 Invasive Plant Surveys Monitoring for invasive plants as outlined in the Wildlife Mitigation and Monitoring Plan.
 Seepage Sampling Waste rock storage area seepage surveys and sampling as outlined in the Waste Rock, Ore and Mine Backfill Management Plan.
-Construction rock seepage surveys and sampling as outlined in the Hope Bay Project Quarry Management Plan.
-Socio-economic Environment Socio-Economic Monitoring Monitoring to be completed as outlined in the SEMP to support compliance with the Nunavut Agreement and Project Certificate requirements.
+Construction rock seepage surveys and sampling as outlined in the Hope Bay Mine Quarry Management Plan.
+Socio-economic Enviror nment Socio-Economic Monitoring Monitoring to be completed as outlined in the SEMP to support compliance with the Nunavut Agreement and Project Certificate requirements.